-1. Ensure that the pure water container is filled with at least 4.5 L of laboratory-grade water before performing the wash.
+1. Ensure that the pure water container is filled with at least 4.5 L (approximately at the 1/3 volume of the pure water container) of laboratory-grade water before performing the wash.
+2. Start the sequencer.
+Enter the user name and password, select Log in to enter the main interface